tyrope/KVIrc-Log-archiver/README.md

 Note: KVIrc Log archiver comes WITHOUT ANY WARRANTY.

-Feel free to ask questions by joining the IRC Channel I frequent:
+Feel free to ask questions by joining the IRC Channel #KVIrc on irc.nerdfighteria.net If I don't respond, send me a private message
-#YourPants on irc.nerdfighteria.net
 -------------------------------------------------------------------------------------
 # Credits